 We can help your business to prepare for Extended Producer Responsibility for WEEE.

 How Valpak can help

-We expect that Defra will publish initial proposals to reform the WEEE Regulations in mid to late 2022, as part of a first period of public consultation on those proposals.
+Defra is due to publish initial proposals to reform the WEEE Regulations, as part of a first period of public consultation.

 Our Policy Department works to keep up-to-date with all new legislation and requirements that may impact our compliance scheme members, and provides information and support to all our customers via: